SHIVAM-KUMAR-59/JAVA-OOPS/src/com/shivam/oop3/README.md

         - **Subclass (Child Class)**: The class that inherits from the superclass and can add its own fields and methods.
    - **`extends` Keyword**: Used to establish an inheritance relationship.
    - **`super` Keyword**: The super keyword in Java is a reference variable used to refer to the immediate parent class of the current object.
 It provides a way for subclasses to access fields, methods, and constructors of their superclass.
+   - **Note**: It is the type of reference variable and not the type of object that determines what members can be accessed.
 ### Access Modifiers and Inheritance:
    - `public`: Accessible everywhere.
    - `protected`: Accessible within the same package and subclasses.